levingerdes/OmniUnet/README.md

 ### Information

-Code associated to the article: **"Multimodal Perception for Planetary Rovers Using Color, Depth, and Thermal Images".**
+Code associated to the article: **"OmniUnet: A Multimodal Network for Unstructured Terrain Segmentation on Planetary Rovers Using RGB, Depth, and Thermal Imagery".**

 ### Citation